kinode-dao/kinode/README.md

 ```

 ### Boot

-Before booting, compile all the apps with `./build.sh --all` (this may take some time).
-Then, booting your node takes one argument: the home directory where all your files will be stored.
-You can use your own custom eth-rpc URL using the `--rpc` flag (NOTE: RPC URL must begin with `wss://` NOT `https://`).
-You can also include the `--release` if you want optimized performance.

 If you do not receive QNS updates in terminal, it's a sign that the default public-access RPC endpoint is rate-limiting or blocking you.
 Get an eth-sepolia-rpc API key and pass that as an argument.
 You can get one for free at `alchemy.com`.

 Also, make sure not to use the same home directory for two nodes at once!
 You can use any name for the home directory.